6.3. Cumulative Distribution Functions

 • Master the relationship between PDF and CDF through the fundamental theorem of calculus.

-• Learn essential properties of CDFs that make them valid probability functions.
+• Learn the essential properties of CDFs that make them valid probability functions.

 • Practice computing probabilities using CDFs instead of direct integration.